6.3.3 |

 doctrine originated on foreign soil can be used as a pretext to

-outlaw that doctrine or to bring it into disrepute, even when
+outlaw that doctrine or to bring it into disrepute, also when

 the established religion or political ideology itself originated